madhusdhnn/madhusdhnn/README.md

 Full Stack Developer
 --------------------

-I've been working with variety of web technologies to build full-stack web applications, microservices, and REST APIs, and GraphQL.
-My core experience is on developing applications using Java based technologies like Spring Boot & Framework, React JS and Node JS.
-Apart from this, I've had with other programming languages like Python.
+I've been in Software for 4 years and I have built full-stack web applications, microservices, REST APIs, and GraphQL services.
+My core experience is on developing web and cloud-native applications using Spring Boot & Framework, React JS and Node JS.
+Apart from this, I had worked with other programming languages like Python.
 I'm a mentor who guides junior developers in currently working organization.
-Currently my focus is towards becoming a Technical Architect.
-So, I started to learn AWS services for certifications.
-In my free time, I blog about tech on Medium
+Lately, my focus is towards becoming a Technical Architect.
+So, I just got started to learn AWS services for certification.
+In my free time, I blog about tech on Medium.

 * 🌍  I'm based in Chennai, India
 * ✉️  You can contact me at [madhu.padhmanaban298@gmail.com](mailto:madhu.padhmanaban298@gmail.com)